PreetiSajjan/LinearRegression/README.md

 # LogisticRegression
-Implementation of Linear Regression from scratch in Python
+Implementation of Logistic Regression from scratch in Python

 Results:
 Below are the results for implemented logistic regression after repeating the process 10 times with a random division of 2/3 train data and 1/3 test data.